uct-cbio/ngs-academy/_posts/2021-08-03-SARS-CoV-2-NGS-Bioinformatics-Course-2021.md

 <p align="left"><b >Course overview:</b></p>

- <p align="left">The bioinformatics course is a follow-up to our SARS-CoV-2 NGS training.
+ <p align="left">The SARS-CoV-2 Bioinformatics Training is a follow-up to our SARS-CoV-2 NGS training.
 The focus for this new set of modules is more advanced bioinformatics analysis, data curation and dissemination of findings from SARS-CoV-2 NGS data.
  <p>